arjunsatarkar/www.arjunsatarkar.net/README.md

 Prerequisites:
 - [Elixir](https://elixir-lang.org/)

-Provide the `PORT` environment variable to set a port (default 8000).
+Provide the `PORT` environment variable at runtime to set a port (default 8000).

-Running this behind a reverse proxy that clears the X-Forwarded-Host, X-Forwarded-Port, and X-Forwarded-Proto headers and sets them correctly is required.
+Build with environment variable PROXIED=1 to use the X-Forwarded-Host, X-Forwarded-Port, and X-Forwarded-Proto headers.
+Ensure that the proxy actually sets these.

 Interactive:
 ```